About

 Having qualifications is key in this day and age, to demonstrate a level of knowledge and a level of competency as shown among ones peers.
 Thankfully, I have plenty of relevant tickets that are relevant to my work as a climbing coach.
 Some have been completed, others are ongoing.
 For more information, please use the contact page to get in touch.

 • Performance Coach Award (DC).
 The Performance Coach is significantly more detailed and deep.
 Classed as a higher-award (meaning there is an application process before training) this is the top climbing coaching award in the UK.
-Training in progress.
+Awaiting assessment.

 • Development Coach Award (DC).
 The Development Coach looks more at one-to-one coaching and mentoring other coaches.
 This is focused more on individual needs and is slightly more student-led than the FC.
 Qualified.